Financial Independence: How to Retire Before Age 59 1/2

-“Retirement” no longer means having to permanently leave the workforce, and I believe the concept is being replaced by Financial Independence (FI) – the ability and flexibility to cover living expenses and maintain your desired lifestyle without having to work for compensation.
-Many of us find great purpose in the work we do, so financial independence isn’t about not working; it’s about not having to work to support your lifestyle expenses!
+“Retirement” no longer means having to leave the workforce permanently, and I believe the concept is being replaced by Financial Independence (FI) – the ability and flexibility to cover living expenses and maintain your desired lifestyle without having to work for compensation.
+Many of us find great purpose in our work, so financial independence isn’t about not working; it’s about not having to work to support your lifestyleexpenses!

 What if I want to ‘retire’ before age 59 1/2?

 Thankfully, there are opportunities to access funds in early retirement without being hit with penalties or limitations.
 A primary factor to consider when planning for retirement (in general) is which vehicles you use to invest.
 Just like it is important to diversify your investments, the diversification of asset location is especially critical for individuals who want to comfortably retire before age 59 1/2 – with portions of retirement assets spread across Roth, pre-tax, and after-tax brokerage accounts to achieve maximum cash flow flexibility.